Gradient Regularized Natural Gradients: Introduction

 In this work, we investigate the convergence properties of Gradient-Regularized Natural Gradients (GRNG).
 We provide a theoretical analysis showing that, for a simple two-layer neural network, GRNG converges to the global minimum.
-Beyond theory, we empirically evaluate the generalization performance of GRNG in comparison with a range of established optimizers, including first-order methods such as Stochastic Gradient Descent (SGD) and Sharpness-Aware Minimization (SAM) \cite{foret2020sharpness}, quasi-second-order methods such as Adam \cite{kingma2014adam}, and second-order baselines without gradient regularization, such as K-FAC with Tikhonov regularization \cite{martens2015optimizing}, and Sophia \citep{liu2023sophia}.
-Our framework further introduces two complementary scalable algorithms: a frequentist variant that employs block-diagonal Kronecker-factored approximations of the Fisher Information Matrix (FIM) together with Newton's Iteration \cite{shamanskii1967modification} and the lazy-Hessian technique \cite{doikov-lazyhessian}, and a Bayesian variant based on a Regularized-Kalman formulation that eliminates the need for FIM inversion entirely.
+Beyond theory, we empirically evaluate the generalization performance of GRNG in comparison with a range of established optimizers, including first-order methods such as Stochastic Gradient Descent (SGD) and Sharpness-Aware Minimization (SAM) \citet{foret2020sharpness}, quasi-second-order methods such as Adam \citet{kingma2014adam}, and second-order baselines without gradient regularization, such as K-FAC with Tikhonov regularization \citet{martens2015optimizing}, and Sophia \citep{liu2023sophia}.
+Our framework further introduces two frequentist algorithms (see Algorithm \ref{alg:ring-reng}): RENG and RING.
+RENG employs double backpropagation to explicitly regularize the objective, whereas RING avoids this overhead by estimating an update direction that reflects the regularization implicitly.
+These are complemented by a Bayesian variant based on a Regularized-Kalman formulation that eliminates the need for FIM inversion entirely.
 Together, these advances make GRNG scalable and applicable to large-scale architectures, including Transformers in both language and vision domains.

-In \autoref{fig:intro_fig}, we illustrate the advantages of incorporating gradient regularization.
+In \ref{fig:intro_fig}, we illustrate the advantages of incorporating gradient regularization.
 SAM, a gradient-regularized first-order optimizer, is able to locate flatter minima more efficiently than a quasi-second-order method such as AdamW, highlighting the effectiveness of gradient regularization.
-Furthermore, our proposed GRNG methods (Algorithms \autoref{alg:ring-reng} and \autoref{alg:kalman}) achieve a rapid reduction in gradient norm compared to their unregularized counterparts, and converges within a few epochs of training.
+Furthermore, our proposed GRNG methods (Algorithms \ref{alg:ring-reng} and \ref{alg:kalman}) achieve a rapid reduction in gradient norm compared to their unregularized counterparts, and converges within a few epochs of training.